xmtp/xmtp-react-native/README.md

 The keys returned by `exportKeyBundle` should be treated with the utmost care as compromise of these keys will allow an attacker to impersonate the user on the XMTP network.
 Ensure these keys are stored somewhere secure and encrypted.

-## Enable the quickstart app to send push notifications
+## Enable the example app to send push notifications

-You can use a Firebase Cloud Messaging server and an example push notification server to enable the `xmtp-react-native` quickstart app to send push notifications.
+You can use a Firebase Cloud Messaging server and an example push notification server to enable the `xmtp-react-native` example app to send push notifications.

 Perform this setup to understand how you might want to enable push notifications for your own app built with the `xmtp-react-native` SDK.